davelevine/portfolio/data/projects/portfolio.md

     - screenshot: 01-home.webp
     - screenshot: 02-home.webp
       description: >-
               My personal portfolio developed with Next.js and React.
-Certs and projects are written in markdown and rendered with react-markdown and react-syntax-highlighter.
+Certs and Projects sections are written in markdown and rendered with react-markdown and react-syntax-highlighter.

 ---

 ## Description

 My personal portfolio developed with Next.js and React.
-Certs and projects are written in markdown and rendered with react-markdown and react-syntax-highlighter.
+Certs and Projects sections are written in markdown and rendered with react-markdown and react-syntax-highlighter.

 ## Key takeaways